fenago/Grokking-Deep-Learning/Lab_13.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab13_Federated_Learning`

+##### Run Notebook
+Click notebook  `Chapter15 - Intro to Federated Learning - Deep Learning on Unseen Data- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter15 - Intro to Federated Learning - Deep Learning on Unseen Data.ipynb` as well as lab guide.

 <h4><span style="color:red;">The problem of privacy in deep learning </span></h4>

 Deep learning (and tools for it) often means you have access to your training data.